hashicorp/terraform/website/source/docs/providers/aws/r/rds_cluster_instance.html.markdown

 The following arguments are supported:

 * `identifier` - (Optional) The Instance Identifier.
 Must be a lower case string.
-If omited, a unique identifier will be generated.
+If omitted, a unique identifier will be generated.
 * `cluster_identifier` - (Required) The Cluster Identifier for this Instance to join.
 Must be a lower case string.